Klausism: Political positions

 Klaus is known for his Euroscepticism, climate change denial, homophobia, and anti-immigration, and support of free-market capitalism.
 Klaus's stances are often described as liberal conservative combined with national liberalism and Czech nationalism.
 Jan Pauer described Klaus's political ideology as a combination of the monetarism of Milton Friedman, Thatcherite neoliberalism, Czech national conservatism, and leadership pragmatism.
 Klaus described himself as liberal, conservative, and pragmatic.
+In domestic politics, Klaus's positions adhered to the legacy of the austerity policies established by Czechoslovakia's first Minister of Finance, Alois Rašín.

 Bohumil Doležal believes that Klausism is about "fighting against isms", including environmentalism, pro-Europeanism, NGOism, or "homosexualism" (a phrase itself coined by Klaus).
 It is opposition to perceived trends in Western politics.
 According to Doležal, Klausism is a fight for "realistic policies that solve problems and do not serve dogmatic ideologies".
 Doležal stated that Klausism itself became one of these Isms.
 In 2011, Ekonom Magazine likened Klausism to Gaullism, asserting that the two were very similar.
 Both ideologies support the strong position of the president, but in the case of Klaus it is informal and balancing at the edge of the Czech constitution.